zafirexd/ComfyUI-RMBG/README.md

 - Manually download the GroundingDINO models by visiting the [link](https://huggingface.co/1038lab/GroundingDINO), then download the files and place them in the `/ComfyUI/models/grounding-dino` folder.
 - Manually download the Clothes Segment model by visiting the [link](https://huggingface.co/1038lab/segformer_clothes), then download the files and place them in the `/ComfyUI/models/RMBG/segformer_clothes` folder.
 - Manually download the Fashion Segment model by visiting the [link](https://huggingface.co/1038lab/segformer_fashion), then download the files and place them in the `/ComfyUI/models/RMBG/segformer_fashion` folder.
+- Manually download BiRefNet models by visiting the [link](https://huggingface.co/1038lab/BiRefNet), then download the files and place them in the `/ComfyUI/models/RMBG/BiRefNet` folder.

 ## Usage
 ### RMBG Node